Skip to content

 Errors

-Transport-level problems use HTTP status codes: 401 (bad/missing credentials), 403 (authorization denied — e.g. a write from a read-only principal), 404 (unknown database), 413 (body too large), 504 (statement timeout).
+Transport-level problems use HTTP status codes: 400 (malformed request — invalid JSON, an unknown field, or setting both sql and statements), 401 (bad/missing credentials), 403 (authorization denied — e.g. a write from a read-only principal), 404 (unknown database), 405 (wrong method — /query is POST-only), 413 (body too large), 429 (the caller hit its rate limit), 503 (the database is momentarily busy — the per-database concurrency cap, or a database briefly unavailable during a control-plane operation), and 504 (statement timeout).
+The Hrana pipeline and cursor endpoints add 501 when interactive sessions are disabled on the server.
 The body always carries the envelope:

 { "error": { "message": "no such table: userz", "code": 1, "extended_code": 1 } }